 This course emphasizes the Professional Development Plan (PDP), with a strong personal career focus.
 Students will increase their self-understanding and set specific career goals.
 Students will create and update career credentials that will be necessary to compete in a competitive employment market.
 Students will prepare a professional career portfolio that will be a strong personal sales tool for their future.
 In addition, the course will take an in-depth review of the job search process outlining techniques and pathways to opportunities.
 Must have 4th semester standing.
+Prerequisite(s): 104-160 Entertainment/Sports/Event Mkt or 104-161 Event Marketing Corequisite(s): 104-169 Marketing Internship

-104-183 Marketing Management
+104-183 Marketing Strategy